nasa/smd-open-science-guidelines/request_for_comment/draft/RFC_001_data_citation_identifier.md

       4. The DataCite Metadata Schema includes metadata specific to research data (size, file format, licensing information, contributor roles, etc.).
 This enables discoverability by providing relevant metadata to raise the visibility of research data to those who seek it in the DataCite database - including the Astrophysics Data System Abstract Service, which harvests metadata from DOI databases.
       5. Individual data repositories should maintain the metadata and a resolvable URL for the landing page of any object identified by a DOI they  created/requested.

-J. Level of adherence?
-[Describe the anticipated impact on relevant parties and the level and nature of adherence required.
+J. **Level of adherence** [Describe the anticipated impact on relevant parties and the level and nature of adherence required.
 Is it normative or just informative?
 We do not have prescribed categories at the moment, but the scope document may provide some guidance.]
    1. This is a normative guideline.
 All NASA SMD-funded data repositories which provide data to be cited in the scientific literature should follow these guidelines.

-K. Adoption Plan and Timeline: A specific plan for spreading adoption or implementation of the WG Recommendation and other outcomes across relevant NASA organizations.
+K. **Adoption Plan and Timeline:** A specific plan for spreading adoption or implementation of the WG Recommendation and other outcomes across relevant NASA organizations.
    1. STI will coordinate the adoption process.
 STI has the vendor relationship with DataCite for the NASA Consortium Membership and will work with the data repositories who provide the metadata and assign the DOIs to specified data collections.
 Many data repositories are already implementing these guidelines to some degree.
 STI needs to connect with those repositories unaware of STI services or the NASA Consortium DataCite membership.
 STI will need assistance from the Mission Directorates to identify those repositories.
    2. Data repositories not currently assigning DOIs will need to develop processes to do so.
 STI can help with this.
    3. Data repositories currently assigning DOIs need to consider their relationship with DataCite and consider taking advantage of the NASA Consortium Membership.
    4. STI will to coordinate with SMD to compile a defined set of NASA SMD repository accounts and prefixes.

-L. Acknowledgements
+L. **Acknowledgements**
    1. This guideline was developed by an expert technical team representing data repositories from the five SMD Divisions as well as the STI Program Office:
 * Dan Berrios, BPS
 * Robert M. Candey, HPD